Dual Degree: MJEd and MAJS

 - A completed, signed application form

 - Three letters of recommendation, including at least one (if possible), from an academic instructor.
-Letters should be completed on this form and mailed directly to the Office of Admissions.
+If applying to the arts track, please include at least one recommendation which is arts-related.
+Letters should be completed on this form and mailed directly to the Office of Admissions, or sent electronically to email@example.com.

 The interview is an essential and required part of the application process for all Hebrew College graduate-degree programs.
 This is an opportunity for us to get to know you and for you to learn more about the college and program for which you are applying.
 You may conduct your interview via phone, Skype or on campus.

-A financial-aid application can be found here.
-Instructions are on the form.
-If you are applying for financial aid, please complete the form and submit it with your application materials according to the deadline schedule above.
+Information about our financial aid policies may be found here.
+If you are applying for financial aid, please complete the required forms and submit with your application materials according to the deadline schedule above.

-Please compose a two- to three-page essay in which you display your understanding or interpretation (or critique) to the following questions:
+1. Please compose a two- to three-page essay in which you display your understanding or interpretation (or critique) of the following questions:

 - Why are you applying to the Master of Jewish Education/Masters of Arts in Jewish Studies degree program at Hebrew College?
 How would studying here enable you to achieve your goals?